 top of page

-Healing childhood trauma can feel overwhelming—memories, images, and emotions play on repeat.
-That’s why I often introduce Accelerated Resolution Therapy (ART) at Be Well Collective: it offers fast relief, fewer sessions, and a deeply supportive process.
+Healing childhood trauma can feel overwhelming.
+Memories, images, and emotions often play on repeat.
+That’s why I frequently introduce Accelerated Resolution Therapy (ART) at Be Well Collective.
+This therapy offers fast relief, fewer sessions, and a deeply supportive process.

-ART is a short-term, evidence-based therapy that integrates eye movements, mindfulness, image rescripting, and psychodynamic techniques to transform distressing memories into empowering ones.
-It was developed in 2008, and practitioners have found clients often feel substantial relief in just 1–5 sessions.
+ART is a short-term, evidence-based therapy.
+It integrates eye movements, mindfulness, image rescripting, and psychodynamic techniques.
+This combination helps transform distressing memories into empowering ones.
+Developed in 2008, practitioners have found that clients often feel substantial relief in just 1–5 sessions.

 Why ART Is Ideal for Childhood Trauma